MIBismuth/personal-webpage/website/content/posts/unconventional-typing-p2/index.md

 ### Microcontrollers

 The microcontroller is what, well, controls the whole keyboard.
 It detects the keypresses and sends the information to the computer via USB.
 The most common form factor for these is the [`pro-micro`](https://www.sparkfun.com/pro-micro-5v-16mhz.html) and there are a ton of compatible clones out there!
-Some come with more powerful chips, like the [`rp2040`](https://www.raspberrypi.com/products/rp2040/) instead of the classic [`ATmega32U4`](https://www.microchip.com/en-us/product/ATmega32U4), so thats something to look out for if you want a fancy animated display.
+Some come with more powerful chips, like the [`rp2040`](https://www.raspberrypi.com/products/rp2040/) instead of the classic [`ATmega32U4`](https://www.microchip.com/en-us/product/ATmega32U4), so that's something to look out for if you want a fancy animated display.
 If you want Bluetooth keyboard, you'll want something like a [`nice!nano`](https://nicekeyboards.com/nice-nano/).

 As for firmware, you got [`QMK`](https://qmk.fm/) for wired and [`ZMK`](https://zmk.dev/) for wireless setups.
 They are extensively customizable, with all the cool features like layers, tap-mod keys, key-combos, etc. And if that's not enough you could always write your own firmware!